C-Stein/node-milestones/02-db-driven-applications/exercises/08e-bookshelf-registry.md

-things to add here --->
-  - requiring models
-  - file structure
-  - circular dependency avoidence
-  - many to many relationships

-  #Advanced bookshelf

-  ###Registry Plug in
+  #Registry Plug in

-  According to the docs
+  According to the docs:

   "Circular dependencies are almost guaranteed if you're defining relationships between your model[s].
 To help get around this, Bookshelf lets you register your models and collections in a central location so you can call them without dependency issues."